 Service Dogs are welcome in all public access areas and enclosures when working and in an identifying harness.
-Dogs under training to be Service Dogs are similarly welcome under the control of an accredited trainer.
-Service Dogs having entitlement to access to public spaces under the Disability Discrimination Act (DDA) are:
+Service Dogs having entitlement to access to public spaces under the Disability Discrimination Act (DDA) are limited to:

 Diabetic Alert Dogs;